lortas/letsencrypt-api-client/README.md

  3. And any kind in between.

 ## precondition
- * You need Ruby >1.9
+ * You need Ruby >1.9.0
- * You may need ruby-json, in case it is not within your standard "libruby" distribution package
+ * You may need <code>ruby-json</code>, in case it is not within your standard <code>libruby</code> distribution package
  * You need write access into the folder <code>/.well-known/acme-challenge/</code> on your web-root where your domain is hosted.

 ## example usage

-First you need an identity, also called 'account key'.
+First you need an identity, also called *account key*.
 This is a RSA key, which can be generated with the following command
 <pre><code>openssl genrsa -out account.key 4096</code></pre>

 Then you need a key for your domain you want a certificate for